IBM/cloudant-kafka-connector/README.md

 ### Quick Start

 1. Download the zip from the [releases page](https://github.com/IBM/cloudant-kafka-connector/releases).
 The zip file contains the plugin jar and the non-Kafka dependencies needed to run.
+The zip file is signed and the signature can be verified by running `jarsigner -verify cloudant-kafka-connector-x.y.z.zip` command.
 2. Configure the [Kafka connect plugin path](https://kafka.apache.org/documentation.html#connectconfigs_plugin.path) for your Kafka distribution, for example: `plugin.path=/kafka/connect`.
    - This will be configured in either `connect-standalone.properties` or `connect-distributed.properties` in